 The Working Group will apply best efforts for multi-stakeholder engagement through:

 The Working Group ultimately aims to set global best practices on climate for financial institutions that facilitate steelmaking.
-Towards this end, we intend to enroll other banking signatories in a final climate-aligned finance agreement to be released at the United Nations Climate Change Conference in November 2021 (COP26).
+Towards this end, we intend to enroll other banking signatories in a final climate-aligned finance agreement to be released in early 2022.